-Although the vast majority of our staff are not on-site, the handful that do come in follow our strict health and safety protocols which include having their temperature tested.
+Staff that are able to work from home are encouraged to do so, those that do come in follow our strict health and safety protocols which include having their temperature tested.
 They wear a mask, and regularly use hand sanitiser and wash hands.
 They also respect and observe appropriate social distancing protocols while working.

 What precautions are in place at the Spier Hotel and Conference Centre?

 - Contactless check-ins have been implemented.

 - All staff wear masks (as well as gloves when cleaning rooms, public areas and restrooms); they are required to regularly sanitise their hands and wash their masks and uniforms; they are always required to maintain a distance of at least 1.5m between themselves and guests or colleagues

 - All surface areas in public areas are continuously cleaned